pongasoft/emscripten-glfw/docs/Usage.md

 #### 1. Using JavaScript/Module

-Every emscripten application needs to define a `Module` variable in JavaScript (see [example](https://github.com/emscripten-core/emscripten/blob/900aee0a2df98b28579d72b17f6fa73e48087e69/src/shell.html#L37)).
+Every Emscripten application needs to define a `Module` variable in JavaScript (see [example](https://github.com/emscripten-core/emscripten/blob/900aee0a2df98b28579d72b17f6fa73e48087e69/src/shell.html#L37)).
-By convention in emscripten, the `Module["canvas"]` field represents the canvas associated to the window.
+By convention in Emscripten, the `Module["canvas"]` field represents the canvas associated to the window.
 To be backward compatible with this option, this library supports it, and it is the default.
 Obviously, this can only work if there is only one window, which is why there is another method.